PolymerPatel/GIS_calculator/README.md

 Explored the raster file data and metadata taking note of what transformations might be required during the task.

-### Bottom line: This tool will use geospatial analysis to identify hotspots for critical mineral recovery, optimal routes for collection, and the best sites for new recycling infrastructure determining:
+### Bottom line: This tool will use geospatial analysis to identify hotspots for sustainable material recovery, optimal routes for collection, and the best sites for new recycling infrastructure determining:

 🔹 Where are biomass-rich waste streams currently concentrated?<br>
 🔹 What are the most efficient logistics pathways to move biomass to recycling hubs?<br>